Rakeem Nuñez-Roches: Indianapolis Colts

-On 11 May 2018, Nuñez-Roches was claimed off waivers by the Indianapolis Colts.
-He was waived on 1 September.
+On May 11, 2018, Nuñez-Roches was claimed off waivers by the Indianapolis Colts.
+He was waived on September 1.

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 Nuñez-Roches (#56) playing against the Washington Football Team in Wild Card Playoff game.

-On 2 October 2018, Nuñez-Roches was signed by the Tampa Bay Buccaneers.
+On October 2, 2018, Nuñez-Roches was signed by the Tampa Bay Buccaneers.
 He appeared in only three games for the remainder of the 2018 season.

-On 15 March 2019, Nuñez-Roches was re-signed by the Buccaneers.
+On March 15, 2019, Nuñez-Roches was re-signed by the Buccaneers.
 He played in all 16 games but was used as a rotational player defensively for the 2019 season.

-On 20 March 2020, Nuñez-Roches was re-signed by the Buccaneers.
+On March 20, 2020, Nuñez-Roches was re-signed by the Buccaneers.
 He finished the 2020 season with 20 tackles in 16 games, of which he started 11.
 The Buccaneers finished with an 11–5 record for a wild card spot and eventually won Super Bowl LV by a score of 31–9 over the Kansas City Chiefs.

-On 20 March 2021, Nuñez-Roches was re-signed by the Buccaneers.
+On March 20, 2021, Nuñez-Roches was re-signed by the Buccaneers.
 In the 2021 season, he appeared in 16 games and started one.
 He had 17 total tackles and one forced fumble.
 In the 2022 season, he appeared in all 17 games, of which he started ten.
 He finished with two sacks and 33 total tackles.

 New York Giants

-On 17 March 2023, Nuñez-Roches signed a three-year, $12 million contract with the New York Giants.
+On March 17, 2023, Nuñez-Roches signed a three-year, $12 million contract with the New York Giants.
 In the 2023 season, Nuñez-Roches appeared in 16 games and started four.
 He finished with a half-sack, 26 total tackles, and one pass defended.

 In the 2024 season, Nuñez-Roches appeared in and started 15 games.
 He finished with two sacks, 52 tackles, and two passes defended.

+Nuñes-Roches made nine appearances (five starts) for New York during the 2025 campaign, recording one pass deflections, three sacks, and 23 combined tackles.
+On January 3, 2026, Nuñes-Roches was placed on season-ending injured reserve due to ankle and toe injuries.

+Tampa Bay Buccaneers (second stint)

+On April 7, 2026, Nuñez-Roches signed a one-year contract with the Tampa Bay Buccaneers.